Editorial Standards

 What Is Form 1120‑RIC

 Form 1120‑RIC is the U.S. income tax return for RICs.
 You use it to report income, gains, losses, deductions, credits, and to figure your tax liability as a RIC.
-The form is also the vehicle for the RIC election, since a domestic corporation elects by computing taxable income as a RIC on the return.
+The form is also the vehicle for the RIC election, since a domestic corporation elects by computing taxable income as a RIC on the return (Investment Company Act registration alone does not grant RIC tax status; the §851(b)(1) election is separate and must be made annually by filing this return).
 Attach the required schedules and keep support that proves you meet Subchapter M.

 You will disclose ordinary income, capital gains, tax‑exempt interest items, and the amounts you designate to shareholders.
 The form includes RIC‑specific schedules, for example Schedule A for the dividends‑paid deduction and Schedule B for exempt‑interest tracking.
 The instructions specify assembly order if you have extra schedules like Schedule D, Form 8949, or Form 8996 for QOFs.